hda-technical/dancebooks/transcriptions/[1853, us] James Wiley - Schottish Quadrille.md

-﻿# Schottische Quadrille
+# Schottische Quadrille
 ## James Hiley
 ### Transcribed by [Yuriy Chernyshov](mailto://georgthegreat@gmail.com)

 Mr. Rilsey, dear sir,

 I hope you will excuse me for not writing sooner.
 I was from home at the time your letter came & since that time I have been unusually busy.
-I send you a schottische which I have played a good deal this winter, it is very simple & easy but good.
+I send you a schottish which I have played a good deal this winter, it is very simple & easy but good.
 I think you will be pleased with it.
 The cotillion changes each line to eight bars of the music.
 The part in brackets is explanation & need not be called.

 We have had some fine parties this winter.
 I with you use back in Newark we have got some new dances.
-The five step waltz is very pretty & danced as much as the schottische.
+The five step waltz is very pretty & danced as much as the schottish.

 Yours respectfully, James Hiley.